Build a Database Server

 Create a server process that can communicate with a client using TCP.

-Start building your parser and implementation to handle simple SELECT queries as well as managing tables and inserting records.
+Start building your parser and implementation to handle table-less SELECT queries.

 Handle mathematical and logical operators in queries and introduce functions.